Rejection Letters for Every Kind of Candidate

 Want to professionally, thoughtfully, and kindly reject job applicants?
-You can use these sample rejection letters as a guide.
-These samples will assist you to reject job applicants: when they apply, after the interview, and when not selected for the job.
+Here is a general overview of different types of rejection letters, with sample letters as a guide.
+These will assist you to turn down job applicants at various stages in the process, whether when they apply or after the second interview.

-Yes, of course, you're busy, but, busy is a poor excuse to fail to treat your job candidates with all due respect.
-Use these sample rejection letters as a guide while you develop the employment letters that you use in your organization.
+It's tempting to do, but don't use busyness as an excuse to fail to treat your job candidates with respect.
+Use these sample rejection letters as a guide while you develop the different employment letters that you use in your organization.

-It's a kindness on the part of the employer to communicate with job candidates at each step of your hiring process.
-Candidates invest incredible amounts of time in applying for jobs.
-They are owed respectful communication.
+It's a kindness on the part of the employer to communicate with job candidates at each step of the hiring process.
+Candidates invest incredible amounts of time in applying for jobs, and they deserve respectful communication.

-Here's a sample rejection letter to let an applicant know that he or she was not selected for a job interview.
-You have the opportunity in these cases to use more of a form letter because you have not yet developed a relationship with the candidate.
+Here's a sample rejection letter to let an applicant know that they were not selected for a job interview.
+In these cases, it's acceptable to use more of a form letter because you have not yet developed a relationship with the candidate.

-At this stage of the hiring process, to save your staff time yet still respond to every candidate who applies, you may also send these rejection letters automatically and electronically.
+At this stage of the hiring process, you can save your staff time while still responding to every applicant by sending these rejection letters automatically and electronically.

-In many companies, a job applicant is invited for an initial interview during which a basic assessment of his or her skills, experience, and potential cultural fit occurs.
-In some companies, one individual conducts this interview.
-Increasingly, companies recognize the power of a candidate meeting more employees.
-This is a sample rejection letter for a candidate who did not qualify for a second interview.
+In many companies, a job applicant is invited for an initial interview during which a basic assessment of their skills, experience, and potential cultural fit occurs.
+Sometimes one individual conducts this interview, but more companies are recognizing the power of letting a candidate meeting more employees.
+Candidates who don't make it past this interview don't seem like a fit, whether culturally, experientially, or otherwise.
+Use this sample rejection letter to learn how to turn down a candidate who did not qualify for a second interview.

-Do you need a sample job rejection letter?
-This sample job rejection letter is for candidates who interviewed with your organization twice.
+The second interview round (and any subsequent round) consists of your top choices for the position.
 It is painful to send a job rejection letter to a candidate whom you found qualified enough to tap for a second interview.
-But, it happens.
-Use this sample job rejection letter to professionally and politely, with care and concern, tell second interview candidates that they did not get the job.
+Nonetheless, you can only say "yes" to one person.
+Use this sample job rejection letter to tell second interview candidates—professionally and politely, with care and concern—that they did not get the job.